Ooverz/Cogip_php/README.md

 3. `The connection` to the database.
 4. `GRUD`.
 5. `Design`.
-6. Document fot (Invoice, companies, Employees).
+6. Document for (Invoice, companies, Employees).

 ## the Digram